ymkins/fuel-6.1-multipath/README.md

 This repo contains materials for feature __Support multipath devices in Fuel__.

+The current implementation supports the Fibre Channel Multipathing.

 Follow to http://stackoverflow.com/questions/1777854/git-submodules-specify-a-branch-tag/18799234#18799234
 and update submodules for actual code.